turingschool/career-development-curriculum-site/module-5/job_search_care_package.md

+---
+layout: page
-# Job Search Care Package
+title: Job Search Care Package
+---

 Congratulations!
 You've graduated!
 As you embark on your job search, here is an aggregate of your PD resources.
 Start by clicking on the topics listed below:

 * [Resumes & Cover Letters](#resumes-cover-letters)